mendix/docs/refguide6/Report+Chart.md

 For each object in the data set one or more bars are displayed, depending on the defined Series of the report chart.

-## Data source properties
+## Data Source Properties

-### Data set
+### Data Set

-The data set determines which data will be show in the report chart.
+The data set determines which data will be shown in the report chart.

-## General properties
+## General Properties

-### Aspect ratio
+### Aspect Ratio

 This property determines the aspect ratio (width : height) of the report chart as the end user will see it.

-### Generate report on page load
+### Generate Report on Page Load

-If this property is false, report chart will not show it's data until the end user presses the [report button](Report+Button).
-This is especially useful if report uses parameters that should be specified by the end user.
+If this property is false, the report chart will not show its data until the user clicks [Report](Report+Button).
+This is especially useful if the report uses parameters that should be specified by the user.

-## Chart properties
+## Chart Properties

 ### Type